 I've put together a few simple tips and pictures to help you unleash your inner style.
 Always buy ties that are not too smooth or shiny.

 You should look for a textured finish on these.
 When it comes to shirts your wardrobe should have essentials like pink, sky blue and white.
-While choosing a tie, pick one that has the same dominant color accents as the shirt.
-However if the shirt is a neutral you do not have to have to worry about the color of the tie.
+While choosing a tie, pick one that has the same dominant colour accents as the shirt.
+However if the shirt is a neutral you do not have to have to worry about the colour of the tie.

 Blue tie is perfect in combination with white or sky blue shirts.

-Red tie is combined with white shirts, sky blue or gray.
+Red tie is combined with white shirts, sky blue or grey.

-Black tie is great on a white shirt or light gray.
+Black tie is great on a white shirt or light grey.

 The polka-dot tie: If the dots are small, you can combine any type of shirt.
-If the dots are large, better to opt for a solid color.
+If the dots are large, better to opt for a solid colour.

-The paisley tie is one of the most popular patterns, worn with a plain color shirt.
+The paisley tie is one of the most popular patterns, worn with a plain colour shirt.

-The patterned tie should be combined with a solid colored shirt.
+The patterned tie should be combined with a solid coloured shirt.